 - Bake tart crusts and cool.

-- Cut squash into ⅜-inch-thick slices, coat with 1 tbsp olive oil and set aside.
-Heat 1 tsp oil in a large skillet over medium-high heat; sauté mushrooms, ½ tsp salt and pepper until golden and soft, 5 min.
+- Cut squash into ⅜-inch-thick slices, coat with 1 tablespoon olive oil and set aside.
+Heat 1 teaspoon oil in a large skillet over medium-high heat; sauté mushrooms, ½ teaspoon salt and pepper until golden and soft, 5 min.
 Transfer to a bowl and stir in onion and spinach, set mixture aside.

 Enjoy more delicious recipes by browsing the recipe index page.
 Or try these favorites that use delicious ricotta cheese just like the Mushroom Squash Tart: